 Leadership

-Assessing and understanding our leadership style enables us to develop our management skills and exercise positive leadership.
+Evaluating and understanding our leadership style allows us to develop our management skills and exercise positive leadership.

 An essential tool in a professional development or coaching plan.

-The dimensions of leadership at work are akin to personality traits, in that they represent broad trends in a person's behaviors, beliefs and attitudes in a managerial role in the workplace.
+The dimensions of leadership at work are similar to personality traits, in that they represent major trends in the behaviors, beliefs, and attitudes of a person in a management role in the workplace.

-The Test positions your leadership style on a bipolar axis, i.e. each dimension is characterized by two opposite poles, and each person can be situated on a continuum between these two poles according to their degree of resemblance to one or the other.
+The Test positions your leadership style on a bipolar axis, meaning that each dimension is characterized by two opposing poles and each person can be placed on a continuum between these two poles according to their degree of resemblance to one or the other.

-Leadership style differs from personality traits, however, in that it is contextual to the exercise of a management role in the workplace; it is therefore much more likely to be influenced by context, to change over time, and to be amenable to modification through intervention (for example, through an individualized development plan).
+Leadership style differs from personality traits, however, in that it is contextual to the exercise of a management role in the workplace; it is therefore much more likely to be influenced by context, to change over time, and to be able to be modified by intervention (for example, by an individualized development plan).

 Typology of TLT measurement

-The TLT differs from most other psychometric inventories.ques by the nature of its items.
+The TLT differs from most other psychometric inventories in the nature of its items.

-Indeed, the TLT items are bipolar and combine the forced choice and the Likert type scale.
+Indeed, the items in the TLT are bipolar and combine forced choice and Likert-type scale.

-Concretely, each item presents a description of two opposite poles and the respondent must indicate, on a five-point response continuum, which of the two poles best describes him.
-It therefore follows that each of the fivethey of the TLT measure two opposite poles of the same dimension of leadership at work.
+Specifically, each item presents a description of two opposing poles, and the respondent must indicate, on a five-point response continuum, which of the two poles best describes them.
+As a result, each of the five TLT scales measures two opposing poles of the same dimension of leadership at work.

 Innovation vs. Continuity